How Important is BMI when assessing Obesity Status ?

 think....

-You can download the Health Checker to find out how best to generate and interpret your data.
+You can download the Health Checker app to find out how best to generate and interpret your data.
 This requires MS

 Excel (2010 onwards) running on a Windows pc.
 Just key in your home readings and other test results and